microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 ![Mouse and touch behaviour of a non-modal dialog](./assets/non-modal-mouse-touch.png)

-1. Clicking on the trigger (element / button component) a Dialog is displayed without a dimmed background
+1. Clicking on the trigger (element / button component) a Dialog is displayed without a dimmed background.
-2. A user can continue to interact with elements on the page behind the dialog
+2. A user can continue to interact with elements on the page behind the dialog.
-3. Clicking the dismiss button (X icon in header), or cancel/dismiss buttons (footer) will close the dialog
+3. Clicking the dismiss button (X icon in header), or cancel/dismiss buttons (footer) will close the dialog.

 #### Alert dialog

 ![Mouse and touch behaviour of alert dialog](./assets/alert-mouse-touch.png)

-1. Clicking on the trigger (element / button component) a Dialog is displayed with a dimmed background
+1. Clicking on the trigger (element / button component) a Dialog is displayed with a dimmed background.
-2. Widnows under the dialog are are inert and clicking on the dimmed background will not close the dialog
+2. Widnows under the dialog are are inert, their scrolling is blocked and clicking on the dimmed background will not close the dialog.
-3. Clicking the dismiss button (X icon in header), or cancel/dismiss buttons (footer) will dismiss the dialog
+3. Clicking the dismiss button (X icon in header), or cancel/dismiss buttons (footer) will dismiss the dialog.

 ### Keyboard